Tpt/website/README.md

 Composition
 ===========

-This website is a jelix application name wsexport with only a module wsexport.
+This website is a jelix application named wsexport with only one module wsexport.

 Licence
 =======